Do you hate to count when you crochet? Yes? Me too! I like to count once and then get on with the work.

 Do you hate to join, chain and turn?
 Yes?
 Me too!
 I like to just go around and around and make the stitch very uniform.
 I say no to seams!

-If you are like me, you will like this pattern.
+If you are like me, you will like this pattern for a crochet bun beanie.
 It’s simple and fast.
 Especially when you use Bernat Roving Wool.
 It’s a nice blend that gives great stitch definition.
 If you are an experienced crocheter, this hat should take around an hour to make.
 Beginners, give yourself a little more time.

 However, I will rate this pattern beginner friendly.